Kinetics20/Python_practice_sessions/README.md

 # Python_practice_sessions
-This is my python practice sessions

-### Why did I decide to learn python ?
+This repository is a commitment to regularly practicing programming in Python